In this lesson, students design public service announcements to promote safety at Halloween.

-Be sure that you have shared a range of options in the beginning so that more confident speakers and writers feel encouraged to create multi-page or multi-scene video-style public service announcments too.
+Be sure that you have shared a range of options in the beginning so that more confident speakers and writers feel encouraged to create multi-page or multi-scene video-style public service announcements too.

 Print multiple copies of PSAs so you can post in your classroom and school.
 Send printed versions home with students so they can post in their windows at home and in high-traffic spots in their neighborhood to remind trick-or-treaters.

 Video-style PSAs should be posted to video-sharing web sites and sent to local access television station to air the week leading up to Halloween.
-Share via teacher's Twitter accounds and school Facebook pages.
+Share via teacher and school social media accounts.
 You can even encourage parents to share their child's work on a local neighborhood social app.

 Halloween PSAs are a fun performance task you can use to evaluate students understanding of essential safety issues as well as their skill at supporting an opinion and persuading others.
 Create a rubric or checklist to remind students about supporting an opinion with reasons and examples.

 You can evaluate prior knowledge about Halloween safety and student skill at supporting an opinion during your initial discussions.
 Use the cluster and OREO graphic organizers and initial writing drafts for formative assessment purposes.